faerber-lab/faerber-lab.github.io/_news/7_postdoc_2025.md

 - Excellent communication skills in English, both written and spoken
 - Preferred qualification: Prior postdoctoral research experience

-**How to Apply:**
-Please submit your detailed application including the usual documents (e.g., Cover letter, CV, other supporting documents) with the subject "ScaDS.AI Färber E14" to 📧 [michael.faerber@tu-dresden.de](mailto:michael.faerber@tu-dresden.de).
-Feel free contact me if you need further information.
+📬 **Apply Now** (deadline: August 1st, 2025)

+Send your application in a single PDF file (CV, cover letter, other supporting documents) by August 1st, 2025 via TUD SecureMail Portal (https://securemail.tu-dresden.de) to jobs-scads.ai@tu-dresden.de, quoting the job number „ScaDS.AI Färber E14”.

+You can also send your application via post to **TU Dresden, ScaDS.AI, Prof. Dr.-Ing.
+Michael Färber, Strehlener Str.
+12-14, 01069 Dresden**.
+Please submit copies only, as your application will not be returned to you.

+Expenses incurred in attending interviews can be reimbursed.
+Feel free to reach out with questions!